Academic Handbook Admissions

 3. ACORN is a postcode-based tool that categorises the UK’s population by level of socio-economic advantage.

-4. Estrangement: If an applicant is under the age of 25 and is estranged from their parents/guardians and are thus independent.
+4. Estrangement: If an applicant is under the age of 25 and is estranged from their parents/guardians and is thus independent;

-5. Applicants who are/were in receipt of Free Schools Meals (FSM) and/or Pupil Premium during their secondary school studies.
+5. An applicant who is/was in receipt of Free Schools Meals (FSM) and/or Pupil Premium during their secondary school studies;

-6. Forced migrant: Applicants who are classed as a refugee, asylum seeker or those who have been granted a temporary form of leave as the result of an asylum or human rights application.
+6. A forced migrant: An Applicant who is classed as a refugee, asylum seeker or who has been granted a temporary form of leave as the result of an asylum or human rights application;

 7. Young adult carer: If an applicant is under the age of 20 and their life is adversely affected by caring for a family member who has a chronic illness, disability, mental health condition or addiction.

-1. One grade below standard entry requirement of AAB (or equivalent) to applicants who meet one of the criteria outlined above – equating to an offer of ABB OR
+1. One grade below standard entry requirement of ABB (or equivalent) to applicants who meet one of the criteria outlined above – equating to an offer of BBB;

-3. To be eligible for a contextual offer based on Geodemographic information (23.1) applicants must also attend a UK state school.
+2. To be eligible for a contextual offer based on geodemographic information (23.1) applicants must also attend a UK state school.

 Selection Process